FriendsOfEpub/Blitz/Blitz_framework/blitz-docs.md

 An experimental namespace, `#responsive-table` is also provided in case tables should be layout for smartphones.

+### Code

+Need preformatted text and/or code?
+Check this file.

 ### Containers

-This file provides width, height and float classes for containers.
+This file provides width (+ margins), height and float classes for containers.

 ### Image